henryl74/3d-artist-personal-website/README.md

 ### Unfixed Bugs

-- Due to time constraints I culd not test the site for all type of mobile phones, the site works very well in most mobile standard devices, laptops and desktop computer.
+- Due to time constraints I could not test the site for all type of mobile phones, the site works very well in most mobile standard devices, laptops and desktop computer.

 ## Validator Testing